Home > Uncategorized > GSAN Invests in Rural STEM Education with TMC Labs

 Georgia Statewide Afterschool Network Invests in Rural Education with TMC Labs

-Georgia was one of only seven states to roll out TMC Labs, showing a real commitment to innovative education.
-These labs were packed with tools and resources that helped students in rural areas explore, create, and innovate.
+Georgia was one of only seven states to roll out TMC Labs, showing its deep commitment to innovative education practices.
+Labs, converted mobile trailers outfitted with safety and accessibility mechanisms (pictured), were packed with tools and resources that helped students in rural areas explore, create, and innovate.

 “Quality education and innovative learning tools shouldn’t have been limited by where you live,” said Katie Landes, Director of GSAN.
 “We wanted to bridge the educational gap by giving students the resources they needed to succeed.
 TMC Labs were a game-changer, ensuring all students could develop essential skills and discover their passions.”